LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 - C# files can go in the root of the project folder, or in sub-folders: that's completely up to you!
 - Script and stylesheet files must be put somewhere under `\wwwroot\YourProjectName\`.
 Remember to add all your script and stylesheet files to the manifest filter (`\YourProjectNameManifestFilter.cs`)

+## Pushing to GitHub

+- Create a completely empty Github repository (no readme or git ignore file) with the name you used when running the template.
+Up to you whether it's public or private
+- The template has already intialised the git repo and added the GitHub remote so when you're ready, do your first git commit and push

 ### Logo

 TODO - where to put, and configure .csproj for nuget

-## Pushing to GitHub

-TODO - create git repo locally, create completely empty GitHub repo (public/private), push to GH

 ## Publishing to nuget / Umbraco Marketplace

 Please note that the project has already been configured with the `umbraco-marketplace` tag.
-This means that the Marketplace will automatically find and index the package once it has been uploaded to nuget.
+This means that the Marketplace will automatically find and index the package once you have published it to nuget.

 You can test how things should work/look before publishing as follows: